-Patty is obsessed with chocolate espresso martinis.
+Patty is obsessed with espresso martinis.
 OBSESSED.
-So you bet I have made these a lot.
+So you bet I perfected this cocktail VERY quickly.
 I tried several different recipes and variations for months and was never quite satisfied with the results.
-In my mind, the biggest hoop to jump through was the actual espresso, and I wasn’t about to purchase an espresso maker just to make a drink.
+In my mind, the biggest hoop to jump through was the actual espresso, and I wasn’t about to purchase an espresso maker just to make a cocktail.

 On to the espresso.
 Believe it or not I use instant espresso.
 I’m no espresso connoisseur but think it serves the purpose very well and it’s cheap.
-I bought mine at the grocery store and it was around $5 for a 7 ounce container (which lasts a long time).
-There are several different kinds but there is no need to spend a lot of money.
-Anything should do the trick.
+I bought Cafe Bustelo instant espresso at the grocery store and it was around $5 for a 7-ounce container (which lasts a long time).

-The chocolate espresso martini is the perfect desert cocktail.
+The chocolate espresso martini is the perfect dessert cocktail.
 I see no better way to cap off your evening of delinquency and tomfoolery.
+Don’t want an espresso?
+This can be made as a simple chocolate martini here.Print

 - 2 1/2 ounces Cafe Bustelo instant espresso or fresh espresso